The Thing (1982 film): Critical reception

 Gross and Spencer praised the film's technical achievements, particularly Cundey's "frostbitten" cinematography, the sound, editing, and Morricone's score.
 Spencer was critical of Carpenter's direction, saying it was his "futile" attempt to give the audience what he thinks they want and that Carpenter was not meant to direct science fiction, but was instead suited to direct "traffic accidents, train wrecks, and public floggings".
 Ansen said that "atrocity for atrocity's sake" was ill-becoming of Carpenter.

 The Thing was often compared to similar films, particularly Alien, Invasion of the Body Snatchers (1978), and The Thing from Another World.
 Ebert and Denby said that The Thing seemed derivative compared to those films, which had portrayed the story in a better way.
 Variety called it inferior to the 1951 version.
 Arnold considered The Thing as the result of Alien raising the requirement for horrific spectacle.

 The Thing from Another World actor Kenneth Tobey and director Christian Nyby also criticized the film.
 Nyby said, "If you want blood, go to the slaughterhouse ...
 All in all, it's a terrific commercial for J&B Scotch".
 Tobey singled out the visual effects, saying they "were so explicit that they actually destroyed how you were supposed to feel about the characters ...
 They became almost a movie in themselves, and were a little too horrifying."
 In Phil Hardy's 1984 book Science Fiction, a reviewer described the film as a "surprising failure" and called it "Carpenter's most unsatisfying film to date".
 The review noted that the narrative "seems little more than an excuse for the various set-pieces of special effects and Russell's hero is no more than a cypher compared to Tobey's rounded character in Howard Hawks' The Thing".
 Clennon said that introductory scenes for the characters, omitted from the film, made it hard for audiences to connect with them, robbing it of some of the broader appeal of Alien.

+John Nubbin reviewed The Thing for Different Worlds magazine and stated that "At its best, this film is scary.
+At its worst it lacks the power to involve us within its confines, making it just another horror film in the end."